International Relations (separate major within Law programme)

 - Staff does not only include theoreticians, but also practitioners, who have extensive experience in diplomacy, policy making, corporate business and many other fields, and who are frequent presenters and participants in international forums and conferences;

 - Substantial knowledge in legal studies;

 - Possibility to specialise on Asia-Pasific region.

-Graduates can also continue their education at the master’s level in universities all over Europe (and the World).
-We have former students continuing their studies at Maastricht University, University of London, Lund University and many other prominent universities.
+Furthermore, the graduates of this programme can continue their education at the master’s level at the universities all over the world in the fields of international relations, law, e-governance, public administration, etc. Our graduates have continued their studies at such universities as Maastricht University, University of Lausanne, University of Helsinki, Lund University and many other prominent schools.

-International Relations as an interdisciplinary field of social science typically consist of international politics, international law and international economy.
-These fields are in the main focus of our programme.
+International Relations as an interdisciplinary field of social science do not only consist of international politics, but also of international law.
+Therefore, these study fields are in the main focus of our programme, having included variety of international relations and law courses, providing the students with essential knowledge in both fields.
 In addition, there is an emphasis on courses introducing the history and basics of diplomacy, security studies, political and cultural communication, etc. Our students learn about the foundation, historical development and current trends of the democratic society in the international context.
-Language based area studies are becoming an important research focus of the department.
 This brings us into direct contact with the developing world.
-Our students have the requirement to learn at least two foreign languages.

 The graduates of our programmes have a wide range of opportunities open in front them.
-They can work in different types of institutions ranging from the Ministry of Foreign Affairs and embassies to several kinds of international organisations and companies in both public and private sectors..
+Besides diplomatic positions, the graduates can work in different types international organisations and companies in both public and private sectors.